- Ringhel, a Romanian energy startup, recently secured investment worth €550,000 in a lightning seed round.

 Ringhel is fully certified by QS Cert (ISO 9001:2008) and the Technical Union of Verifiers (ISO/IEC 27001:2013).

-Andrew is a freelance writer and journalist based in Central Europe.
+Andrew is a writer and journalist based in Central Europe.
 A graduate of Northwestern University’s Medill School of Journalism, Andrew has a particular interest in tech and business journalism, as well as Eastern Europe and the Middle East.
 He speaks English and Russian, is a videographer and photographer, and enjoys cooking and collecting single malt whisky.